mozilla/mozilla-opennews/what/community/scholarships/index.md

 We know that a lot of important work, sharing, and learning happens at in-person events.
 It's not easy for everyone to get to those events though, no matter how valuable they may be.
 We know that travel costs can be a hardship, and offer this scholarship as a way to help mitigate that.

 **How do you decide who will receive a scholarship?**<br>
 OpenNews staff reviews all applications.
-We prioritize applications from members of communities underrepresented in journalism and technology, as well as from people who would be unable to speak at or majorly contribute to an event without the scholarship.
+We prioritize applications from members of communities under-represented in journalism and technology, as well as from people who would be unable to speak at or majorly contribute to an event without the scholarship.

 **What about your conference, SRCCON?**<br>
 We ran a [separate scholarship process](http://srccon.org/scholarships/) for that event and unfortunately, the deadline has already passed.